Albacore Crudo with Strawberries and Nuoc Cham

 I keep a supply of the nuoc cham — basically, a light Vietnamese dipping sauce with a French tone — in the freezer, so a quick defrost and brief slicing of ingredients is all it takes.
 The lime oil from Lucero is one of a trio of fantastic flavored oils and is the best of its kind I’ve found.
 I order it online.
 As seen below, I put the dish on long, narrow individual white plates, which makes an attractive presentation.

 Other than the nuoc cham, I don’t have precise measurements but it doesn’t matter that much because this is so easy to make and adaptable to individual tastes.
 Use more sauce, less sauce, more fruit, less, or whatever you prefer.

-sushi-quality albacore tuna or hamachi or other rich fish
+sushi-quality albacore tuna or hamachi/yellowtail or ahi tuna

 fresh, tasty strawberries, cut into small dice